 Create your product listings and inventory or integrate your inventory data into the Amazon platform.
-Prepare the products to be delivered, and send your products into Amazon warehouse.
+Prepare the products to be delivered, and send your products into the Amazon warehouse.
 When the customer places orders, Amazon FBA will fulfill the orders and send all necessary shipping and tracking info to the customers.
 24/7 customer service is available for both sellers and customers.

 As a seller, you will be free from the processes attached to inventory, packing and shipping orders.
 This system means it’s quite easy for you to get started.
 Amazon’s robust FBA model supports and allows you to scale your business globally too.
 Besides, if you are an Amazon FBA seller, you are qualified for free shipping on orders over $25 (books) and $49(all other items).

 Plus you qualify for the Amazon Prime program, and that will give customers unlimited free two-day shipping or free one-day shipping service.
 The Amazon FBA fee is rather cost-effective compared to other order fulfillment centers.
 What’s more, you are allowed to sell on different channels with the Amazon FBA program.
-You can sell on eBay, your ecommerce store, and other market places besides Amazon.
+You can sell on eBay, your eCommerce store, and other marketplaces besides Amazon.

 1. Create a Business Plan

-To start an Amazon FBA business, you have to have a plan in place to ensure everything on the right track.
+To start an Amazon FBA business, you have to have a plan in place to ensure everything is on the right track.
 A business plan should include your business mission, market analysis, products and services, marketing and sales, and financial plan, etc.

 There are a lot of things you need to know.
-You have to research the market, check the trends, get to know your competitors, and figure out what kind of products you want to sell, how much you want to spend on the product sourcing, marketing, and promotion.
+You have to research the market, check the trends, get to know your competitors, and figure out what kind of products you want to sell, and how much you want to spend on product sourcing, marketing, and promotion.
 Try to create a rough plan for your business schedule, and relevant business activities.

 2. Find Your Niche

-To sell on Amazon FBA, you need to find a profitable niche as it matters your success.
+To sell on Amazon FBA, you need to find a profitable niche as it matters to your success.
 To have a profitable business, you need to do market research and find relevant trendy and competitive products that align with your passion and interests.